 Step 9 – Real Estate Investing ($400K)

-I am a big fan of rentals.
+I am a big fan of real estate.
 It’s predictable, automatically inflation-adjusted and it was my main path to early retirement.

 I have found that my rental houses net me about 11% return per year (8% cash flow) and my super-mortgaged houses are above 20%/yr.
 Some months are higher and some are lower which creates some interesting situations but overall I count the number as 11%.

-Mortgages are also money magic so you could transform $400,000 into around 1.5 million dollars of housing assuming around a 20% downpayment and some money for fees, repairs and breathing room.
+Mortgages are also money magic so if you directly invest you could transform $400,000 into around 1.5 million dollars of housing assuming around a 20% downpayment and some money for fees, repairs and breathing room.

 That would get you quite a few nice houses in nice neighborhoods.
 Or you could buy a few cheaper ones in cash.
-Either way, if you just hit my low end of 8% cash flow per year you’ll be pulling in $32,000/yr in cash.
+Either way, even if you only bring in 8% cash flow per year you’ll be pulling in $32,000/yr in cash just from your houses.

 Seriously though, there are so many ways to get into real estate investing that you’d be crazy not at least check it out.
 Start with: